 Many years ago, I started work with iptables, the Linux-based firewall software.
 At the time, documentation was sparse, and the details about what happens to a packet during processing were hard to figure out.

 Since then, documentation has improved, but I always wished there was a visualization that I could quickly use to trace a packet (observed or theoretical) through the various tables and chains.
-While creating content for SANS FOR572, Advanced Network Forensics and Analysis, I decided to create a flowchart myself.
+While creating content for SANS FOR572, Advanced Network Forensics: Threat Hunting, Analysis, and Incident Response, I decided to create a flowchart myself.
 Since I find it most useful in color, I’ve provided the document here.

 - 2017-03-30: Thanks to commenter Eike for noting that some terminology with the outbound interface selection was unclear.

 - 2017-02-01: Thanks to commenter arm for noting that newer kernels also provide a NAT|input chain.

 - 2016-11-18: Thanks to commenter Andrey for pointing out an error, which has been corrected.
 I’ve also adjusted the arrangement and cleaned up the logic a bit in this version.

 I hope you find the document useful.
 If you have any input to make it better, please let me know.